-- To get into bed, sit down about one third of the way down the bed as if you were sitting in a chair. - Lift your legs one at a time onto the bed as you are lying down. - To get out of bed, lower your legs off the bed as you sit up.

-- · Have your walker within reach. - Use both hands to push off the bed.
-If the bed is low, use your walker by placing one hand on the walker handle while pushing up from the bed with the other.
+- You may need a strap or "leg lifter" to help lift your surgical leg on and off the bed. - To get into bed, sit down about one third of the way down the bed, as if you were sitting in a chair. - Lift your legs one at a time onto the bed as you are lying down. - To get out of bed, lower your legs off the bed as you sit up. - · Have your walker within reach. - Use both hands to push off the bed.
+If the bed is low, use your walker by placing one hand on the walker handle while pushing up from the hed with the other